Portraits are your chance for an attorney to see how you’ll “play” on the stand. It’s not a beauty contest.

 A subtler and crucial factor is how the attorney responds to you in a visually visceral way.

 Do NOT assume anything about what you look like.

-But it is essential you get portraits (more than one.)
+But it is essential you get PROFESSIONAL portraits, and many to choose from.

 The key is for jurors to relate to you, and for attorneys to relate to you, and that can mean anything about you.
 That’s why I say it isn’t a beauty contest, or reflection of societal expectations.